nolar/kopf/docs/handlers.rst

                 pass

 Both of these ways are equivalent.
-Actually, one is implemented via another.
 It is a matter of taste and preference which one to use.

 The sub-handlers will be processed by all the standard rules and cycles